Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 <!--- TEST LINES_START -->

-Note, that [Dispatchers.Unconfined] context shall be used with care.
+Note that [Dispatchers.Unconfined] context shall be used with care.
 It may improve the overall performance on certain tests, due to the increased stack-locality of operations and less scheduling overhead, but it also produces deeper stacks and makes it harder to reason about asynchronicity of the code that is using it.